Emerson Barrett

 Naqiya Ujjainwala

 Naqiya Ujjainwala graduated from Georgia Tech in May 2021 with a B.S. in Neuroscience and a minor in Health and Medical Sciences.
-She was a WST partner with Dr. Philip Ackerman at the GT PARK Lab on a project looking at the underrepresentation of women in science.
+She was a WST partner with Dr. Philip Ackerman at the GT PARK Lab on a project looking at underrepresentation of women in science.
 Naqiya learned the steps in the research process and learned how to work with collaborators across disciplines.
-She is grateful for her time as a WST Undergraduate partner, as it prepared her to pursue her current job in clinical research, and influenced her plans to go to medical school.
+She is grateful for her time as a WST Undergraduate partner, as it prepared her to pursue her current job in clinical research, as well as her plans to go medical school.
 During her time at Georgia Tech, Naqiya was also involved with Taal Tadka (a south Asian fusion acapella team).

 Edeliz Zuleta

 Edeliz Zuleta is a Biomedical Engineering major with a Science Fiction minor.
 Originally from Puerto Rico, she grew up in Augusta, Georgia.
-At Georgia Tech, she became a WST partner after her mentor, Dr. Lisa Yaszek, explained to her that science fiction studies are pursuable at Tech.
-Since then, she has worked in Yaszek’s lab studying prominent women’s science fiction in the 1970s and the third-wave movement of feminism.
-She explains that the lab has influenced her to look at science differently, “less about the application, but more about how public perception influences science.”
+At Georgia Tech, she became a WST partner after her mentor, Dr. Lisa Yaszek, explained to her that science fiction studies is pursuable at Tech.
+Since then, she has worked in Yaszek’s lab studying prominent women’s science fiction in the 70s and the third wave movement of feminism.
+She explains that the lab has influenced her to look at science differently,“ less about application, but more about how public perception influences science.”
 She is the treasurer of GT Gourd Art Club.